juju/docs/src/en/help-azure.md

 You will then be asked for your Azure subscription id.
-After entering this, you'll be notified that Juju is initiating its interactive authentication followed by a request to use a web browser to follow a [link][azuredeviceauth] and enter an authentication code:
+After entering this, you'll be notified that Juju is initiating its interactive authentication followed by a request to use a web browser to follow [link][azuredeviceauth] and enter an authentication code:

 ```bash